allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 The figure 3.1.1 shows the trace of gains along with the training for each value of the weight parameter, respectively.
 You can notice that
-- in all the case of the weight parameter, some of proportional gains converge,
+- in all the case of the weight parameter, some of proportional gains are converging,
 - in the others, the majority of which started from the positive gain, the gain increases rather than go below the zero-axis.

 <img src="./img/p_gain_training_process.png" width="480px">